Klyra-project/Klyra/README.md

 ## Getting Started

-To run a klyra project, you need to install protoc, check out the [protoc installation guide](https://docs.klyra.rs/support/installing-protoc) in our docs.

 The `cargo-klyra` CLI can be installed with a pre-built binary or from source with cargo.

 Klyra provides pre-built binaries of the `cargo-klyra` CLI with every release